Uniqueness of surface diagrams of smooth 4-manifolds: Proof of the main theorem

-If $m_1$ is problematic, the first step is to put $m_1$ into a situation to which Auroux's trick applies (if $m_2$ is problematic, the following modifications all apply with $t$ reversed).
-For this one may introduce a pair of swallowtails along its cusp arc qualitatively like in Figure~\ref{swalpair0}, except the two swallowtails lie before and after the merge point with respect to $t$; the precise modification appears in Figure~\ref{atprep}.
-The way to interpret this figure is as a replacement for the merge deformation, whose base diagrams are given by Figure~\ref{atprep1} followed immediately by Figure~\ref{atprep6}; the validity of the replacement follows from the validity of the intervening base diagrams and the fact that the modifications therein occur relative to the fibration above the boundary of the target disk.
-The modification proceeds with a flipping move followed by an $R_2$ move to obtain Figure~\ref{atprep3}; the vanishing cycles follow directly from the local model for the flip and the $R_2$ move is valid by disjointness of vanishing cycles.
-The decorated reference fiber in Figure~\ref{atprep2} can be transferred to be the reference fiber above the dot in Figure~\ref{atprep3}, with arrows pointing at the same fold arcs as before.
-In other words, the fold arcs of Figure~\ref{atprep3} \emph{inherit} their vanishing cycles from Figure~\ref{atprep2} and we will use that term repeatedly in such contexts.
-Performing the indicated merge to obtain Figure~\ref{atprep4}, the next steps are to cancel the top two intersections with an $R_2$ move (which is valid by Proposition~\ref{r2prop2}) and to close off the lower loop by an inverse flip, which can be seen to be valid by drawing in the three relevant vanishing cycles inherited from those of Figure~\ref{atprep2}.
-The deformation above the three dotted rectangles now contains a merging move that can be replaced by one containing an inverse merge using Auroux's trick, which follows.
+Suppose a fold merge occurs at $m$, and we wish to modify $\alpha$ so that a cusp merge occurs instead.
+The other case, converting a fold merge into a cusp merge, is precisely the same modification with $t$ reversed.
+The first step is to put $m$ into a situation to which Auroux's trick applies.
+For this one may introduce a pair of swallowtails along its cusp arc qualitatively like in Figure \ref{swalpair0}, except the two swallowtails lie before and after the merge point with respect to $t$; the precise modification appears in Figure \ref{atprep}.
+The way to interpret this figure is as a replacement for the fold merge deformation, whose base diagrams are given by Figure \ref{atprep1} followed immediately by Figure \hyperlink{24b}{24f}; for fiber genus at least 2 (which will follow from Lemma \ref{genuslem} wherever it is used), the validity of the replacement follows from the validity of the intervening base diagrams and the fact that the modifications therein occur relative to the fibration above the boundary of the target disk.
+The modification proceeds with a flipping move followed by an $R_2$ deformation to obtain Figure \hyperlink{24b}{24c}; the vanishing cycles follow directly from the local model for the flip and the $R_2$ deformation is valid by \cite[Proposition 2.7]{W2}.
+The decorated reference fiber in Figure \hyperlink{24b}{24b} can be transferred to be the reference fiber above the dot in Figure \hyperlink{24b}{24c}, with arrows pointing at the same fold arcs as before.
+In other words, the fold arcs of Figure \hyperlink{24b}{24c} \emph{inherit} their vanishing cycles from Figure \hyperlink{24b}{24b} and we will use that term repeatedly in such contexts.
+Performing the indicated fold merge to obtain Figure \hyperlink{24b}{24d}, the next steps are to cancel the top two intersections with an $R_2$ deformation (which is valid by an application of \cite[Proposition 2.7]{W2} followed by \cite[Proposition 2.5(2)]{W2}) and to close off the lower loop by an inverse flip, which can be seen to be valid by drawing in the three relevant vanishing cycles inherited from those of Figure \hyperlink{24b}{24b}.
+The deformation above the three dotted rectangles now contains a fold merge that can be replaced by one containing a cusp merge using Auroux's trick, which follows.